-J. E. Smyth is an American film critic and historian.
+J. E. Smyth is a film critic and historian.

 B.A.
 Wellesley College

 - The Formation of American Culture, 1876-1929 (HI282)

 - The Formation of American Culture, 1929-2000 (HI2A8)